icamys/php-sitemap-generator/README.md

 $generator->addURL('/path/to/page/', new DateTime(), 'always', 0.5, $alternates);

 // Flush all stored urls from memory to the disk and close all necessary tags.
-$generator->flush();

 // Move flushed files to their final location.
-Compress if the option is enabled.
+Compresses files if necessary.
 $generator->finalize();

 // Update robots.txt file in output directory or create a new one